Independent report suggests that healthcare assistants should be trained

 The report, undertaken by journalist Camilla Cavendish, revealed that there is currently no minimum standard of training that healthcare assistants must meet before they are allowed to work with patients unsupervised, presenting a number of risks to the safety of patients, whether they are in hospital, in care homes or living independently at home.

 As the NHS looks towards providing better care at home so that people can maintain their independence safely with minimum risk of rehospitalisation, this training for social care support workers and healthcare assistants represents a step forward in the right direction.
-A combination of using mobility aids and having regular visits from trained and competent care support workers can ensure that many more of us are able to live comfortably and safely in our own homes.
+A combination of using stairlifts and having regular visits from trained and competent care support workers can ensure that many more of us are able to live comfortably and safely in our own homes.

 The Cavendish Review uncovered a disparity between the level of training provided to healthcare assistants and the difficulty of tasks that they were asked to perform; there were given no "compulsory or consistent" training to perform basic care needs, and a number were asked to undertake tasks normally performed by nurses or doctors, including taking blood and changing dressings.
 Although training was given to some staff, the report notes that for many this amounted only to watching a short DVD.